ftaisdeal/rag-chatbot/README.md

 # RAG Chatbot

-A simple RAG chatbot with a FastAPI backend and a minimal web UI.
+A RAG chatbot with a FastAPI/Chroma backend and elegant web UI.

 ## First deploy quick checklist